-Taking an antihistamine medication before getting your allergy shot can reduce the risk of a reaction.
+Taking an antihistamine medication before getting your allergy shot may help reduce the risk of reaction.
 Check with your doctor to see if this is recommended for you.

 The possibility of a severe reaction is scary — but you won't be on your own.
 You'll be observed in the doctor's office for 30 minutes after each shot, when the most serious reactions usually occur.
 If you have a severe reaction after you leave, return to your doctor's office or go to the nearest emergency room.

 Before starting a course of allergy shots, your doctor may use a skin test to determine that your reactions are caused by an allergy — and which specific allergens cause your signs and symptoms.

 During a skin test, a small amount of the suspected allergen is scratched into your skin and the area is then observed for about 15 minutes.
 Swelling and redness indicate an allergy to the substance.
 Your doctor may also use an allergy blood test.

 When you go in for allergy shots, let the nurses or doctors know if you are feeling unwell in any way.
 This is especially important if you have asthma.
 Also let them know if you had any symptoms after a previous allergy shot.

 Allergy shots are usually injected in the upper arm.

 To be effective, allergy shots are given on a schedule that involves two phases:

 - The buildup phase generally takes three to six months.
 Typically shots are given one to three times a week.
 During the buildup phase, the allergen dose is gradually increased with each shot.